 - Policy: Through its research programme and access to local, national and international expertise, CAPRE contributes to critiques of policy and to policy making pertaining to all aspects of assessment.

-- Professional Practice: Through the provision of on-line and fact-to-face accredited and non-accredited programmes, CARPE is a locus of assessment professional development for educators working in settings from early childhood to fourth level.
+- Professional Practice: In conjunction with DCU's postgraduate programmes and through its engagement with educational bodies in Ireland and internationally, CARPE is a locus of assessment professional development for educators working in settings from early childhood to fourth level.

-- Networking: Building effective networks with assessment specialists and individuals and organisations interested in improving assessment nationally and internationally is integral to the work of CARPE.
+- Networking: Building effective networks with individual assessment specialists as well as organisations focused on improving assessment at home and abroad is integral to the work of CARPE.

 As a research centre within the Institute of Education, CARPE is managed by an Education Faculty Committee comprising the Chairs/Directors of Research Centres and chaired by rotation.
 The Associate Dean for Research is an ex officio member of the committee and the committee chair represents all DCU’s Research Centres on the Faculty Research Committee.